Mets top D-backs 5-4 in fog, 1st consecutive wins in month

 Jeurys Familia (2-1) retired three straight batters for the Mets, who had gone 9-18 after an 11-1 start before winning the first two games of the series against the Diamondbacks.

-NL West-leading Arizona has dropped eight of nine, and Chafin lost for the first time since May 3, 2016.
+NL West-leading Arizona has dropped nine of 10, and Chafin lost for the first time since May 3, 2016.

 John Ryan Murphy hit a two-run homer and tied his career high with three RBIs, helping the Diamondbacks open a 4-2 lead.